strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 ### Setup once

-This phase creates a complete installation of ClusterOperator with default values.
+This phase creates a complete installation of ClusterOperator with default values (not including env variables).
 Furthermore, it should be noted that this installation is generic because it encapsulates the complexity of selecting the type of installation (i.e., `Helm`, `Olm`, `Bundle`).
 All this is transparent to the user, and the only thing he has to set is the env variables `CLUSTER_OPERATOR_INSTALL_TYPE=[HELM|OLM|BUNDLE]`.
 To guarantee that the given resources will not be deleted after the given test suite, we use the `root ExtensionContext`, which ensures that the given resources will be deleted only after the whole execution of tests.